 Agroforestry, the purposeful integration of trees or shrubs with crop or livestock systems, increases resilience against climate risks through a range of biophysical and economic effects (high confidence).
-Traditional agroforestry has been practiced for millennia and provides prime examples of sustainable agroecological production systems meeting the production, income, and socio-cultural needs of farming agroecological production systems meeting the production, income, and socio-cultural needs of farming communities within their ecological niches, but market forces have often led to their demise (McNeely and

-Schroth, 2006; Plieninger and Schaar, 2008; García-Martínez et al., 2016; Krčmářová and Jeleček, 2016; Coq-Huelva et al., 2017; Paudel et al., 2017; Doddabasawa et al., 2018; Maezumi et al., 2018; Lincoln, 2020).
-The wide range of options to associate different trees with crops, livestock and aquaculture allow agroforestry to be practiced in most regions, including those with precipitation regimes ranging from semiarid to humid.
-While most agroforestry systems occur in smallholder settings, there are examples of successful industrial-scale mechanized agroforestry systems (Feliciano et al., 2018; Lovell et al., 2018).
-Agroforestry delivers medium to large benefits to all five land challenges described in the SRCCL - climate change mitigation, adaptation, desertification, land degradation, and food security - and is considered to have broad adaptation and moderate mitigation potential compared with other land challenges (Smith et al., 2019c).
+Traditional agroforestry has been practiced for millennia and provides prime examples of sustainable agroecological production systems meeting the production, income and socio-cultural needs of farming communities within their ecological niches, but market forces have often led to their demise (McNeely and Schroth, 2006; Plieninger and Schaar, 2008; García-Martínez et al., 2016; Krčmářová and Jeleček, 2016; Cog-Huelva et al., 2017; Paudel et al., 2017; Doddabasawa et al., 2018; Maezumi et al., 2018; Lincoln, 2020).
+The wide range of options to associate different trees with crops, livestock and aquaculture allows agroforestry to be practiced in most regions, including those with precipitation regimes ranging from semi-arid to humid.
+While most agroforestry systems occur in smallholder settings, there are examples of successful industrial-scale mechanised agroforestry systems (Feliciano et al., 2018; Lovell et al., 2018).
+Agroforestry delivers medium to large benefits to all five land challenges described in the SRCCL-climate change mitigation, adaptation, desertification, land degradation and food security-and is considered to have broad adaptation and moderate mitigation potential compared with other land challenges (Smith et al., 2019c).
 Agroforestry is also able to deliver multiple biophysical and socioeconomic benefits (Table 5.12).